apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Marijuana use raises risk of heart attack, heart failure and stroke, studies say**
+**Israel-Palestine crisis: 'Enough is enough' say UN humanitarians**

-You can read more about it [here](https://www.cnn.com/2023/11/06/health/marijuana-heart-stroke-risk-wellness/index.html).
+You can read more about it [here](https://news.un.org/en/story/2023/11/1143237).

 ## Requirements
 - Python 3.8